Grilled Bok Choy

 Here are some expert cooking tips for making this tasty vegetable side dish on the grill.

-• If the bok choy leaves are beginning to burn before the stalks are ready, simply place some foil below the leaves to prevent them from charring.
+• Burning leaves: If the bok choy leaves are beginning to burn before the stalks are ready, simply place some foil below the leaves to prevent them from charring.

-• Always make sure your grill is clean so that the vegetables won't stick to the grill grates.
+• Clean the grill: Always make sure your grill is clean so that the vegetables won't stick to the grill grates.

-• Make sure to clean the bok choy before grilling it since dirt and debris can get caught in the leaves and stem.
+• Clean the bok choy: Make sure to clean the bok choy before grilling it since dirt and debris can get caught in the leaves and stems.
 Start by cutting the baby bok choy in half.
-Then place it in a bowl of cold water and gently move with your hands.
+Then, place it in a bowl of cold water and gently move with your hands.
 Remove from the water and dry well.

-• For a faster option, cut the bok choy into smaller pieces and cook on a grill basket.
-It won't have the same beautiful presentation but will still taste delicious.
+• Cut into pieces: For a faster option, cut the bok choy into smaller pieces and cook on a grill basket.
+It won't have the same beautiful presentation, but it will still taste delicious.

-• Cook the bok choy until it is crisp-tender, it should have some texture and crunch.
+• Crisp: Cook the bok choy until it is crisp-tender.
+It should have some texture and crunch.

-• This can also be cooked on a grill pan if you are preparing it indoors.
+• Grill pan: This can also be cooked on a grill pan if you are preparing it indoors.

 Seasoning Ideas